3 Keys to Implementing QA in the Hospitality Sector with Edmund Tan

 Cigniti Speaker and Chris: Thank you, Ralph.

-Ralph: Again, today we were joined by Ed Tan, Director of Quality Assurance and Support.
+Ralph: Again, today we were joined by Ed Tan, Director of Quality Assurance and Support, and of course by my co-host, Cigniti.
 This has been QATalks.
 Remember to subscribe to QATalks in your favorite podcast platform.
 Thank you for joining, until next time.

 Quality assurance is vital to the success of an organization’s digital transformation.
 Lack of control can quickly derail a company’s technological presence, costing thousands.
 At Cigniti, our resolution is to build a better world with better quality software.
 Renowned for the global quality thought leadership in the industry, we draw expertise from over a decade of test engineering experience across verticals.
 To learn how we do it, visit cigniti.com.